Spatial order in a two-dimensional spin-orbit-coupled spin-1/2 condensate: superlattice, multi-ring and stripe formation: Summary and Discussion

 \section{Summary and Discussion}

-To search for a supersolid-like spatially-ordered state in a uniform or harmonically trapped pseudo spin-1/2 quasi-2D SO-coupled BEC, we find spatially periodic multi-ring, stripe, and superlattice states for large strengths of SO coupling $\gamma$.
+To search for a supersolid-like spatially-ordered state in a uniform or harmonically-trapped pseudo spin-1/2 quasi-2D SO-coupled BEC, we find spatially periodic multi-ring, stripe, and superlattice states for large strengths of SO coupling $\gamma$.
 We consider Rashba and Dresselhaus SO couplings and an equal mixture of these couplings in this paper.
-For a small $\gamma$, we could have two degenerate states: a circularly symmetric $(0,\pm 1)$-type multi-ring state, and a circularly asymmetric state.
+For a small $\gamma$ and for Rashba and Dresselhaus SO couplings, we could have two degenerate states: a circularly symmetric $(0,\pm 1)$-type multi-ring state, and a circularly asymmetric state.
 For a large $\gamma$, the stripe state is obtained for all types of SO couplings in both uniform and trapped BECs.
 The stripe state has stripe pattern in component densities and no modulation in total density.
-The superlattice state is found only in a uniform BEC for Rashba or Dresselhaus SO couplings and has a square-lattice pattern in component densities and also in total density, viz.
-Figs. \ref{fig6}(d)-(f) and \ref{fig8}(d)-(f).
-The multi-ring state is found in a uniform system for medium $\gamma (=2)$, viz.
-Figs. \ref{fig5}(a)-(c), and in a trapped system for large $\gamma (=8)$, viz.
-Figs. \ref{fig9}(m)-(o).
-In the former case, there is no modulation in total density, whereas in the latter case, there is a square-lattice modulation in the total density near the center indicating supersolid-like behavior.
-Nevertheless, the square-lattice pattern in the superlattice states is more prominent than the same in the trapped multi-ring state.
+The superlattice state is found only in a uniform BEC for Rashba or Dresselhaus SO couplings and has a square-lattice pattern in component densities and also in total density, viz. figures \ref{fig6}(d)-(f) and \ref{fig8}(d)-(f).
+The multi-ring state is found in a uniform system for medium $\gamma (=2)$, viz. figures \ref{fig5}(a)-(c), and in a trapped system for large $\gamma (=8)$, viz. figures \ref{fig9}(m)-(o).
+In the case of a multi-ring state in a uniform system, there is no modulation in total density, whereas in the case of a trapped multi-ring state, there is a square-lattice modulation in the total density near the center indicating supersolid-like behavior.
+Nevertheless, the square-lattice pattern in the superlattice states in a uniform system is more prominent than the same in the trapped multi-ring state.
 In a uniform system, the stripe and the superlattice states have the same numerical energy and hence they are degenerate, whereas in a trapped system the stripe state is the ground state with lowest energy for all $\gamma$.
-For a small $\gamma$, no supersolid-like state is obtained.
+For an equal mixture of Rashba and Dresselhaus SO couplings, only a stripe state is obtained in all cases; for a small $\gamma$, no supersolid-like state is obtained.
+For a small $\gamma$, the solitonic states in a uniform SO-coupled BEC have very large spatial extension.
 All these states are dynamically stable, as we verified by real-time simulation over a long period of time as in the case of an SO-coupled spin-1 quasi-2D BEC \cite{adhisol,adhitrap} (result not presented in this paper).
 Superlattice states were also found in an SO-coupled spin-1 spinor BEC \cite{adhisol}.
 However, it is more difficult to perform an experiment in an SO-coupled spin-1 spinor BEC with three spin components compared to an SO-coupled pseudo spin-1/2 spinor BEC with two spin components.
 Hence we believe that the present study could motivate experiments in the search of superlattice states in an SO-coupled pseudo spin-1/2 spinor BEC.
 The superlattice soliton is dynamically robust and deserve further theoretical and experimental investigation.